August 5, 2013

-Since 2008, the NCIN program has distributed 2,717 scholarships to students at more than 100 unique schools of nursing.
-This year, funding for 400 scholarships was granted to 55 schools of nursing.
+Since 2008, the NCIN program has distributed 3,117 scholarships to students at 125 unique schools of nursing.
+This year, funding for 400 scholarships was granted to 52 schools of nursing.

-“NYU College of Nursing has a proud history of preparing graduates for leadership roles in clinical practice, education, and research,” said NYUCN Interim Dean Judi Haber, PhD, ARPN, BC.
+“NYU College of Nursing has a proud history of preparing graduates for leadership roles in clinical practice, education, and research,” said NYUCN Dean Eileen Sullivan-Marx, PhD, RN, FAAN, Erline Perkins McGriff Professor.
 “We are committed to cultivating leadership competencies in baccalaureate students from underrepresented groups who represent our hope for the future for making significant contributions to reducing health disparities and improving clinical outcomes in academic or clinical settings in which they choose to play a leadership role.”

-To date, the NCIN scholarship program has supported 20 students (NCIN Round 1 and Round 4 scholars) at NYUCN.
+To date, the NCIN scholarship program has supported 25 students (NCIN Round 1, Round 4, and Round 5 scholars) at NYUCN.
 Currently, 27% of the Round 1 scholars have returned to NYUCN to begin their MS program, and 100% of the Round 4 scholars have taken graduate courses.

 The NCIN program addresses a number of the challenges confronting nursing education, professional development, and the national workforce shortage.
 Accelerated programs like the ones supported by NCIN provide scholars with the most efficient route to licensure as a registered nurse (RN) and create opportunities for adults who have already completed a baccalaureate or graduate degree in a field other than nursing.
 These programs prepare students to pass the licensure exam required for all RNs in as little as 12-18 months and provide quicker routes to workforce eligibility than traditional programs.

-The 2010 Institute of Medicine (IOM) report, The Future of Nursing: Leading Change, Advancing Health, recommends increasing the proportion of nurses with a baccalaureate degree or higher, and increasing the diversity of students to create a workforce prepared to meet the demands of diverse populations across the lifespan.
-The mission of the NCIN program is helping to advance those recommendations, enabling schools to expand student capacity in higher education, and encouraging more diversity.
+The 2010 Institute of Medicine (IOM) report, The Future of Nursing: Leading Change, Advancing Health, recommends increasing the proportion of nurses with a baccalaureate degree or higher, and increasing the diversity of students to create a workforce prepared to meet the health care demands of diverse populations across the lifespan.
+NCIN is helping to advance those recommendations, enabling schools to expand student capacity in higher education, and encouraging more diversity.